Reds vs. Dodgers Player Props Betting Odds

 Betts Stats

-- Betts has picked up at least one hit in six games in a row.
-In his last 10 games he is batting .195 with three doubles, eight walks and four RBI.
+- Betts has picked up at least one hit in seven games in a row.
+During his last 10 outings he is hitting .200 with three doubles, nine walks and three RBI.

 Betts Recent Games